Crédit Agricole (OTCMKTS:CRARY) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Crédit Agricole (OTCMKTS:CRARY) from a buy rating to a hold rating in a research report sent to investors on Thursday morning, Zacks.com reports.
+Crédit Agricole (OTCMKTS:CRARY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Friday, Zacks.com reports.

 According to Zacks, “Credit Agricole S.A. markets a complete range of financial products and services.
 It offers savings, investments, life insurance, credit, payment and insurance services.
 Its activities are organized into three business lines: Central body: it ensures the cohesion and smooth functioning of the network, and represents the Group with banking authorities; Specialized business: it provides asset management, insurance, private banking, consumer credit, leasing, factoring and Banking and investment.
 The strength of its retail bank and know -how of its subsidiaries enable it to intervene in all areas of banking and finance.
 Credit Agricole is headquartered in Paris, France. “

-CRARY has been the topic of several other research reports.
-Royal Bank of Canada reissued a sector perform rating on shares of Crédit Agricole in a research report on Monday, May 10th.
-HSBC raised Crédit Agricole to a buy rating in a research report on Friday, May 28th.
-Deutsche Bank Aktiengesellschaft reaffirmed a buy rating and set a €14.70 ($17.29) price target (down previously from €14.80 ($17.41)) on shares of Crédit Agricole in a research report on Thursday, July 1st.
-JPMorgan Chase & Co. reaffirmed an overweight rating on shares of Crédit Agricole in a research report on Wednesday, May 12th.
-Finally, Berenberg Bank raised Crédit Agricole to a hold rating in a research report on Tuesday, June 1st.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company.
-The company currently has an average rating of Hold and an average price target of $11.10.
+Several other research analysts also recently weighed in on CRARY.
+Morgan Stanley downgraded shares of Crédit Agricole from an “overweight” rating to an “equal weight” rating in a report on Wednesday, May 19th.
+Royal Bank of Canada reaffirmed a “sector perform” rating on shares of Crédit Agricole in a report on Monday, May 10th.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Crédit Agricole in a report on Wednesday, May 12th.
+HSBC raised shares of Crédit Agricole to a “buy” rating in a report on Friday, May 28th.
+Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and issued a €14.70 ($17.29) target price (down previously from €14.80 ($17.41)) on shares of Crédit Agricole in a report on Thursday, July 1st.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and five have given a buy rating to the company.
+Crédit Agricole currently has an average rating of “Hold” and an average target price of $11.10.

 Crédit Agricole (OTCMKTS:CRARY) last issued its earnings results on Friday, May 7th.
 The company reported $0.17 earnings per share for the quarter, topping the consensus estimate of $0.10 by $0.07.
-Crédit Agricole had a return on equity of 5.54% and a net margin of 13.79%.
-The business had revenue of $6.62 billion for the quarter, compared to analyst estimates of $6.20 billion.
-Research analysts anticipate that Crédit Agricole will post 0.79 earnings per share for the current year.
+The company had revenue of $6.62 billion during the quarter, compared to the consensus estimate of $6.20 billion.
+Crédit Agricole had a net margin of 13.79% and a return on equity of 5.54%.
+On average, equities research analysts expect that Crédit Agricole will post 0.79 EPS for the current year.

-The business also recently announced an annual dividend, which was paid on Thursday, June 24th.
-Shareholders of record on Monday, May 17th were paid a $0.353 dividend.
-This is an increase from Crédit Agricole’s previous annual dividend of $0.28.
-This represents a dividend yield of 4.5%.
-The ex-dividend date of this dividend was Friday, May 14th.
-Crédit Agricole’s dividend payout ratio (DPR) is 50.72%.

 CrÃ©dit Agricole SA provides retail, corporate, insurance, and investment banking products and services worldwide.
 It operates through five segments: Asset Gathering; French Retail Banking – LCL; International Retail Banking; Specialised Financial Services; and Large Customers.
 The company offers banking products and services, including savings and current accounts and deposits, finance, payments, and flow management services; consumer finance products; and banking and specialized financial services.